 Catholic school education is distinguished by professional principles, such as:

 "Here is where students discover the true value of the human person: loved by God, with a mission on earth and a destiny that is immortal.
 As a result, they learn the virtues of self-respect and self-love, and of love for others - a love that is universal.
-In addition, each student will develop a willingness to embrace life, and also his or her own unique vocation, as a fulfilment of God's will."
+In addition, each student will develop a willingness to embrace life, and also his or her own unique vocation, as a fulfillment of God's will."

 The Religious Dimension of Education in a Catholic School, #76